Quadracycle

-A quadracycle is a four-wheeled human-powered land vehicle.
-It is also referred to as a quadricycle, quadcycle, pedal car or four-wheeled bicycle amongst other terms.
+A quadracycle (also spelled quadricycle) is a four-wheeled human-powered land vehicle.
+It is also referred to as a quadcycle, pedal car, or four-wheeled bicycle among other terms.

 Quadracycles have been in use since 1853 and have grown into several families of vehicles for a variety of purposes, including tourist rentals, pedal taxis, private touring, mountain and industrial use.

 Nomenclature

 There is no consensus amongst manufacturers of four-wheeled, human-powered vehicles as to what this class of vehicles should be called, although quadracycle is the most commonly used term.
 Manufacturers who do refer to their products by class of vehicle call them: